meghanblyth/sonify_thesis_app/README.md

 # REST API

-A REST API was used to send data to and from the backend on the virtual machine.
+A REST API was used to send data to and from the backend Jython Music code on the virtual machine.
 All API code is also included in this project.